Interior architecture: Sustainability

+Contemporary interior design extends beyond decorative considerations and is increasingly recognised as a strategic discipline that shapes human behaviour, spatial perception, and brand experience.
+By integrating architecture, product design, environmental psychology, and material innovation, interior design contributes to the creation of environments that respond to functional requirements while reflecting social, cultural, and economic transformations.

 Earnings

 Statistics

 In the United States, median annual wages of wage-and-salary architects were $70,320 in May 2008.
 The middle 50 percent earned between $53,480 and $91,870.
 The lowest 10 percent earned less than $41,320, and the highest 10 percent earned more than $119,220.
 Those just starting their internships can expect to earn considerably less.

 Earnings of partners in established architectural firms may fluctuate because of changing business conditions.
 Some architects may have difficulty establishing their own practices and may go through a period when their expenses are greater than their income, requiring substantial financial resources.

 Many firms pay tuition and fees toward continuing education requirements for their employees.

 Education

 Purpose

 Education in interior architecture should include the study of historic architectural and interior decoration styles, building codes and safety, preserving and restoring old buildings, drawing plans of original designs, and building physical and virtual (computer-based) models.
 The field of interior architecture has a lot in common with interior design and decorating; however, it typically focuses on architecture and construction.
 Students of both fields learn to design comfortable, safe, and useful indoor spaces, from downtown penthouses to high school classrooms.
 A student of interior architecture will learn about much more than artistic concerns, such as choosing which style of furnishings works well in an open, loft-like apartment.
 Study will also include information on technical issues, such as seismic retrofitting (making old buildings safe from earthquakes).